acenet-arc/ACENET_Summer_School_GPGPU/_episodes/01-introduction.md

 keypoints:
 - "A GPU (Graphics Processing Unit) is best at data-parallel, arithmetic-intense calculations"
 - "CUDA is one of several programming interfaces for general-purpose computing on GPUs"
-- "Compute Canada clusters have special GPU-equipped nodes, which must be requested from the scheduler"
+- "Alliance clusters have special GPU-equipped nodes, which must be requested from the scheduler"
 ---

 ## What is a GPU, and why?